Last updated: May 23, 2025

 Other types of income

-Below are a few other sources of income that you may be able to include:
+Below are a few other sources of income that a lender may consider when determining your eligibility for a mortgage:

 • Non-taxable income